Where to see drag shows in Montréal

 Café Cléopatra

-A show bar since the 1890s, the Café Cléopatra strip joint (1230 Saint-Laurent Boulevard) on the Main is the last remaining hold-out from Montréal’s Sin-City era.
+A show bar since the 1890s, the Café Cléopatra strip joint the Main is the last remaining hold-out from Montréal’s Sin-City era.
 Historically a safe space for Montréal’s trans community, strippers ply their trade on the ground floor while the second-floor show bar still semi-regularly hosts drag performances, fetish parties, and burlesque and comedy shows.
 Cleo’s vintage 1970s décor and disco lights are a mind-blowing time warp.

 Open city